taburetkin/yaff-routing/README.md

 ### Error handling

 Sometimes you have to setup an error during processing the request.
-By default there is no any handlers nad you have to define it by your own.
+By default there is no any handlers and you have to define it by your own.
 In case there is no routeHandler for precessing request the `notfound` handler will be invoked.
 In case the `response.error` is instance of `Error` then `exception` handler will be invoked.
 In case there is no error handler found then `default` handler will be invoked.